-(a) In cases where paternity has not been legally established, Oklahoma Department of Human Services Child Support Services (CSS) establishes paternity and provides genetic testing per:
+(a) In cases where parentage has not been legally established, Oklahoma Department of Human Services Child Support Services (CSS) establishes parentage and provides genetic testing, per:

 303 of Title 45 of the Code of Federal Regulations; and

 7700-902 of Title 10 of the Oklahoma Statutes (10 O.S. §§ 83, 90.4, and 7700-101 - 7700-902), 43 O.S. §§

 601-701, 56 O.S. §§

 240.23, and 63 O.S. §§

 (b) CSS only initiates a parentage action when the child has only one legal